Eunice Davis: Death and legacy

 Davis died in Boston in 1901, outliving her husband and children.
-She was buried at Brookdale Cemetery.
+She was buried at Brookdale Cemetery in Dedham, Massachusetts, where she lived at the end of her life.

 Davis is considered by the Daughters of the American Revolution (DAR) to be a Real Daughter, meaning that she is a daughter, and not just a distant descendant, of a Revolutionary soldier or Patriot.
 She was a member of DAR's Old South Chapter of the DAR.
+Her grave was marked with a historic plaque by the Daughters of the American Revolution's President General Denise Doring VanBuren in 2022.